uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 In this tutorial, we will guide you through using `s3cmd` on the Cheaha system to effectively manage and interact with your individual LTS account.
 We will cover the installation and configuration of `s3cmd`, and demonstrate essential operations, including creating buckets, listing, copying, downloading, and deleting [buckets and objects](../index.md/#terminology) in your LTS account.
 In addition, we will show you how to set and manage read and write access for other accounts to your LTS buckets and objects.

+## Prerequisites

+To get up to speed, you should have a basic understanding of how to use the shell/terminal.
+If you’re not familiar with these concepts, we recommend checking out our [learning resources on basic shell usage](../../../workflow_solutions/shell.md/#shell-reference).

+You will also need an individual LTS account created by our team.
+If you believe you need an account but do not have one, please [contact us](../../../index.md/#how-to-contact-us).

 ## Setting Up Your Environment

-### Install s3cmd within Anaconda Environment on Cheaha
+### Install s3cmd within Conda Environment on Cheaha

-To interact with LTS using S3, you need the `s3cmd` tool installed.
-It is recommended to install it using `pip` within an Anaconda environment on Cheaha.
+To interact with LTS (Long-Term Storage) using [S3 (Simple Storage Service)](https://aws.amazon.com/s3/), you need the `s3cmd` tool installed. `s3cmd` is a command-line tool for managing files in cloud storage systems like S3.
+It's recommended to install it using `pip`, the standard package installer for Python, which allows you to install packages from the [Python Package Index (PyPI)](https://pypi.org/), within a [Conda environment](../../../workflow_solutions/using_anaconda.md/#create-an-environment) on Cheaha.

 Please avoid using `conda install s3cmd`, as that version will not work as expected.
-Instead, follow the below steps to install `s3cmd` using `pip`.
+Instead, follow the steps below to install `s3cmd` using `pip` within your Conda environment.

 First, access our interactive Open OnDemand (OOD) portal at [https://rc.uab.edu](https://rc.uab.edu) and create a job on Cheaha using one of our interactive applications.
-For guidance, refer to our tutorial on [installing and setting anaconda environment](../../../cheaha/tutorial/pytorch_tensorflow.md/#installing-anaconda-environments-using-the-terminal).
+For guidance, refer to our tutorial on [installing and setting Conda environment](../../../cheaha/tutorial/pytorch_tensorflow.md/#installing-anaconda-environments-using-the-terminal).

 Once your interactive apps session is launched, open the terminal as described in [step 5 of the Anaconda tutorial page](../../../cheaha/tutorial/pytorch_tensorflow.md/#installing-anaconda-environments-using-the-terminal) and run the below commands.